ghsusanibar/nd00333_AZMLND_Operationalizing_Machine_Learning/README.md

 ## Consume Model Endpoint

 We can consumed the model endpoint using the HTTP API.
 So I used the provided python script endpoint.py to interact with the trained model.
-I had to edit the script with the endpoint information such as the scoring URI, the primary Key for authentication and also specifie some input data.
-One executed, it returns the result of the prediction as we can see in the image.
+I had to edit the script with the endpoint information such as the scoring URI, the primary Key for authentication and also specify some input data.
+Once executed, it returns the result of the prediction as we can see in the image.

 ![Consume](/image/azmle_pj2_15.jpg)
 ![Consume](/image/azmle_pj2_16.jpg)

-Also we used the Apache bench tool in order to benchmark the endpoint.
-For this I executed the provided bash script and it returned some metrics like the response time and the number of failed requests.
-We can see the model takes aproximatly 194 ms per request and it didn't have failed requests.
+Also I used the Apache bench tool in order to benchmark the endpoint.
+For this, I executed the provided bash script and it returned some metrics like the response time and the number of failed requests.
+We can see the model takes approximately 194 ms per request and it didn't have failed requests.

 ![Consume](/image/azmle_pj2_17.jpg)

 ## Create, Publish and Consume a Pipeline

 For this part we used the Jupyter Notebook provided.
 In the notebook, firts we initialized the workspace, we specified the Azure ML experiment, attached the computed cluster, we loaded the Bank marketing dataset, we configured the AutoML using the AutoMLConfig class.
-We also used th AutoMLStep class to specifie the steps of the pipeline.
-The we created the pipeline and submitted the experiment.
-Once the experiment is completed, we can see diagram of the pipeline in the Azure ML studio.
+We also used th AutoMLStep class to specify the steps of the pipeline.
+Then we created the pipeline and submitted the experiment.
+Once the experiment is completed, we can see the diagram of the pipeline in the Azure ML studio.
 We can see the pipeline first has the bankmarketing dataset module followed by the AutoML module.

 ![Pipeline](/image/azmle_pj2_24.jpg)
 ![Pipeline](/image/azmle_pj2_21.jpg)
 ![Pipeline](/image/azmle_pj2_18.jpg)

 Then we published the pipeline using the publish_pipeline method.
-It generated the Pipeline endpoint, in this case called "Bank Marketing  Train" and in the portal we can see the REST endpoint and its status wich is Active.
+It generated the Pipeline endpoint, in this case called "Bank Marketing  Train" and in the portal we can see the REST endpoint and its status which is Active.

 ![Pipeline](/image/azmle_pj2_19.jpg)
 ![Pipeline](/image/azmle_pj2_20.jpg)